 Have you ever thought about working for yourself?
 If this is an option for you, get as much advice as possible.

 The number of people in the UK who are self-employed has risen steeply over the past decade.
-According to the Office for National Statistics, 4.8 million people were self-employed in 2017.
+According to the Office for National Statistics, 4.2 million people were self-employed between January and March 2022.
 Some people prefer the flexibility working for themselves can bring, others take this option because it’s the usual way to work in their line of business or because they can’t find paid employed work.
 Of course, some people just have a great business idea!
-The web has made it easier for people to work for themselves and has opened up new business opportunities.
+The internet has made it easier for people to work for themselves and has opened up new business opportunities.